Freightera CEO Receives Clean50 Award

-Eric Beckwitt honored for his contribution to advancing the cause of sustainability and clean capitalism in Canada over the past two years
+Eric Beckwitt was honored for his contribution to advancing the cause of sustainability and clean capitalism in Canada over the past two years

 VANCOUVER, British Columbia, Oct.
-1, 2018 /PRNewswire/ — Canadian freight digitization startup Freightera is honored to announce that CEO Eric Beckwitt has just won the 2019 Clean50 Award for his outstanding contribution to advance the cause of sustainability and clean capitalism in Canada over the past two years.
+1, 2018 /PRNewswire/ — Canadian freight digitization startup Freightera is honored to announce that CEO Eric Beckwitt has just won the 2019 Clean50 Award for his outstanding contribution to advancing the cause of sustainability and clean capitalism in Canada over the past two years.
 The award was presented at the Clean50 Summit in Toronto on Sept.
 27, 2018.

 The award winners were selected from more than 600 nominees and competed in 16 categories including Manufacturing and Transportation, where Eric Beckwitt won the award along with Mario Plourde, CEO of Cascades, and Sarah Buckle, director of enterprise risk and sustainability at Translink, the greater Vancouver transit authority.
-Past honorees include Premier Kathleen Wynne of Ontario, who opened the summit, Canadian Minister of Environment and Climate Change Catherine McKenna, Vancouver Mayor Gregor Robertson and Galen G. Weston of Loblaws.
+Past honorees include Premier Kathleen Wynne of Ontario, who opened the summit, Canadian Minister of Environment and Climate Change Catherine McKenna, Vancouver Mayor Gregor Robertson, and Galen G. Weston of Loblaws.

 Clean50 is one of the most important awards for corporate contribution to environmental sustainability in Canada.
 This means a lot to everyone at Freightera, an online marketplace that brings together businesses that need to ship freight and transport companies that move it.
-Freightera’s mission is to make freight easy, accessible and green.
+Freightera’s mission is to make freight easy, accessible, and green.

 Global freight shipping, at just under $10 trillion a year, is among the largest markets on earth.
-It is also one of the most wasteful, inefficient and polluting industries.
+It is also one of the most wasteful, inefficient, and polluting industries.
 Freightera is automating and transforming this global market, increasing efficiency and profitability, and sharply cutting shipping costs and emissions from freight.
 It is Freightera’s company mission and also Eric’s personal mission.

 Eric Beckwitt was born in California but had to flee with the family in 2003 to save his son, who suffered severe asthma in the Sierra Nevada foothills where the Beckwitt family lived.
 Since then they’ve been living in Vancouver, Canada, one of the world’s greenest cities.
 Their son has been completely healthy.

-According to the Center for Disease Control and Prevention, 8.3 percent of the children in the U.S. have asthma.
+According to the Center for Disease Control and Prevention, 8.3 percent of children in the U.S. have asthma.
 It is one of the leading causes of emergency room visits and causes the premature death of 4,000 people per year in the U.S. alone.
-In 2016, the science publication Nature noted that air pollution from ocean freight shipping, specifically nitrous oxides, sulfur oxides and particulate matter, was causing the premature deaths of 60,000 people worldwide.
+In 2016, the science publication Nature noted that air pollution from ocean freight shipping, specifically nitrous oxides, sulfur oxides, and particulate matter, was causing the premature deaths of 60,000 people worldwide.
 Concentrated in the ports, these deaths are coming mostly from cancer and cardiovascular illness.
 Independently, researchers with the European parliament modeled that under business as usual, emissions from ocean and air freight, currently outside the UN Climate Change emissions reduction negotiations, would grow so fast that by 2050 they would be 20-50 percent of global emissions.

 Eric Beckwitt and his wife, Freightera co-founder Zhenya Beck, did not go green over their son’s life-threatening condition.
 It was their passion and profession long before that.
-Eric was involved in conservation in the Sierra Nevada since an early age.
+Eric was involved in conservation in the Sierra Nevada from an early age.
 Zhenya worked as an environmental journalist in Siberia’s Lake Baikal region in the 1990s.